-For example, it would be unfair to provide a basic income subsidy to someone unable to work that end up at a level less than their defined poverty line.
+For example, it would be unfair to provide a basic income subsidy to someone unable to work that ends up at a level lesser than their defined poverty line.
 There’s no way that they could work to make up the difference and there’s no way that you could expect them to.

-Eligibility for such a level of subsidy would have to be assessed, and even though they are not self-earning, proof of which could potentially be filed along with a tax return.
+Eligibility for such a level of subsidy would have to be assessed and (even though they wouldn’t be self-earning) proof of which could potentially be filed along with a tax return.

 So for those at or above this age, we may want to look at integrating existing pension considerations into a basic income system, potentially supported by appropriate thresholds and subsidy, to ensure that they don’t fall below the poverty line.